Mariam Budia

-Mariam Budia (born March 14, 1970, in Logroño (La Rioja), Spain) Spanish writer, researcher, and playwright.
+Mariam Budia (born 14 March 1970 in Logroño (La Rioja), Spain) is a Spanish writer, researcher, and playwright.

 Biography

 Mariam Budia has a doctorate in Spanish Studies in the "Theory, History and Practice of Drama" from the University of Alcalá.
 She graduated in Drama at the Royal Superior Drama School, RESAD, and has diplomas of honor in Music from the La Rioja Professional Music Conservatory.

 She has worked as a professor at Korea University teaching Spanish Literature, where she got Excellent Teaching Awards, as well as a professor at Kobe City University of Foreign Studies, Japan.